Enrol as a new student

 a.
 Your identity details:

-• For Vietnamese students, you will need to provide details of your National ID Card for the purpose of National Medical Insurance.
-Please make sure to have your ID card ready when you start using the Online Enrolment System (OES).
+For Vietnamese students, you will need to provide details of your National ID Card for the purpose of National Medical Insurance.
+Please make sure to have your ID card ready when you start using myRMIT.

 b.
-Watch the introductory video to learn to use the Online Enrolment System (OES) and follow the instructions on OES to select courses for the academic year.
+Watch the introductory video <change link to myRMIT video> to learn to use myRMIT Enrolment tile to select courses for the entire academic year.

-Please follow the instructions on OES to select courses for the academic year.
+Please follow the instructions in myRMIT to select courses for the entire academic year.

 Note:

-• Students of selected programs will be enrolled in advanced into courses for the academic year.
-You are encouraged to follow this enrolment and not make changes, as the sequence of courses follows your program structure (based on available courses) and is expected to give you a better learning experience.
+• Students of selected programs will be enrolled in advance into courses for the academic year.
+You are encouraged to follow this enrolment and not make changes, as the sequence of courses follows your program structure (based on available courses) and is expected to give you a better learning experience

 For further assistance with your enrolment, please contact Student Connect.